Caounee/skleptest/README.md

 #### Tested application elements:

-*	homepage - checked for usability, functionality, and visual aspects
+*	homepage - usability, functionality, overall appearance assessment, links, footer, display of products on the website
-* menu -
+* menu - menu tabs, links, checking subpages from the menu
-* cart and ordering process -
+* cart and ordering process - adding products to the cart, removing and changing the quantity of products, the ordering process
-* user account -
+* user account - account management functions
-* product sorting -
+* product sorting
-* product pages -
+* product pages - product descriptions, photos
-* search -
+* search - checking the search function

-#### Bugs:
+## :sparkles: Bugs:

 <a id="homepage"> ✔ Homepage </a> [[🔼 scroll up 🔼](#top)]